FilOzone/pdp-explorer/subgraph-client/public/docs/subgraph/graphql-api.md

 }
 ```

-### Proof Sets
+### Data Sets

-Proof Sets are collections of roots that providers maintain and prove possession of.
+Data Sets are collections of roots that providers maintain and prove possession of.

-#### Query All Proof Sets
+#### Query All Data Sets

 ```graphql
 query AllProofSets($first: Int, $skip: Int) {